benlubas/neorg-interim-ls/README.md

 ["external.interim-ls"] = {},
 ```

 There is no config.
-Keybinds should be setup by you in an autocommand on the `LSPAttach` event.
+Keybinds should be setup by you in an autocommand on the `LspAttach` event.
 Please note the only action you will need for this LS is the rename action, but this autocommand is
 used for _all_ of your configured language servers.